Indiana State Immigration Laws

 Law Enforcement and Immigration in Indiana

-Under federal laws, employers should refer to federal employment eligibility verification rules, as well as the requirements for Form I-9.
+Under federal laws, employers should refer to federal employment eligibility verification rules and the requirements for Form I-9.

 Indiana E-Verify Requirements

 Recent Indiana legislation requires that state and local government agencies, as well as government contractors, use E-Verify.
 E-Verfiy lets participating employers verify a newly hired worker's employment eligibility in seconds.
 The law does not require private employers to use E-Verify, though they can.

 The law does offer some protections and incentives to employers that choose to use E-Verify to confirm the employment eligibility of new hires.
 Employers can face penalties for employing unauthorized immigrant workers who did not use E-Verify.